badvassal/wlrand/README.md

 ## Acknowledgements

-Thank you to the authors of [Wasteland: The Definitive Deconstruction](https://wasteland.gamepedia.com/Category:Wasteland:_The_Definitive_Deconstruction) without which this program would not be possible.
+Thank you to the authors of [Wasteland: The Definitive Deconstruction](https://wasteland.gamepedia.com/Category:Wasteland:_The_Definitive_Deconstruction) without whom this program would not be possible.

 ## License